Wednesday, November 20, 2024

 The guards pass him like a parcel from one goon to another.
 Weng does a flip, kicks them over, walks up to Manolo angrily and flashes his badge once again. “Ïnterpol here!”

-Later he raids a massage parlour, owner stops him in his tracks.
+Later he raids a massage parlour, where the owner stops him in his tracks.

 “Ïnterpol, sir.”